Government Impersonation

 Is HMCTS a legitimate organisation, or is all contact from them a scam?

-HMCTS (Her Majesty's Courts and Tribunals Service) is completely legitimate — it's the official court system in England and Wales.
+HMCTS (His Majesty's Courts and Tribunals Service) is completely legitimate — it's the official court system in England and Wales.
 However, scammers frequently impersonate it via email.
-Real HMCTS contact always comes from @justice.gov.uk email addresses and never asks you to click links, download attachments, or provide sensitive details via email.
+Genuine HMCTS contact usually comes from a justice.gov.uk email address and never asks you to click links, download attachments, or provide sensitive details via email — but because a sender address can be spoofed, don't rely on it alone as proof.
 If in doubt, ignore the email and contact your local court directly using a phone number from the official gov.uk website.

 What should I do if I already sent money to the scammers?

 Contact your bank or payment provider immediately and tell them you've been scammed — they may be able to stop or reverse the payment.
 Provide them with bank details of the fraudulent account if you have them.
 Register with your bank's fraud team and ask for a new card and account monitoring.
-Report the scam to Action Fraud (0300 123 2040) within 24 hours if possible; your bank can use your crime reference number to support a claim under the Contingent Reimbursement Model (CRM) scheme.
-Money sent via bank transfer is difficult to recover, but some banks may refund you if you report it quickly enough.
+Report the scam to Action Fraud (0300 123 2040) within 24 hours if possible.
+Since 7 October 2024 most UK banks and payment firms are required to reimburse victims of authorised push payment (APP) fraud — where you were tricked into authorising the payment yourself — in most cases, so you are entitled to be reimbursed unless you were grossly negligent; raise the claim within 13 months and report it as quickly as you can.

 What should I do if I've already entered my personal details into the fake website?

 Change your passwords immediately for email, banking, and any government service accounts (like Universal Credit or HMRC).
-Monitor your credit file regularly using Clearscore, Experian, or Equifax to spot identity fraud.
-Place a fraud alert on your credit file so lenders check carefully before opening accounts in your name.
+Monitor your credit file regularly using TransUnion, Experian, or Equifax to spot identity fraud.
+Register for Cifas Protective Registration (cifas.org.uk) to flag your credit file, so lenders check carefully before opening accounts in your name.
 Contact your bank and tell them your details may be compromised so they can watch for suspicious activity.
 Run a full antivirus and malware scan on your device.
 Report the incident to Action Fraud and the NCSC as soon as possible.
 Consider adding your phone number and email to the Telephone Preference Service and Mail Preference Service to reduce phishing attempts.

 How do I report a fake HMCTS email?

 Forward the email to the NCSC Suspicious Email Reporting Service at report@phishing.gov.uk and report it to Action Fraud via phone (0300 123 2040) or online at www.actionfraud.police.uk.
 If it came as a text message, forward it to 7726.
-Also email abuse@justice.gov.uk to notify HMCTS directly that their identity is being impersonated.
+Also forward the scam email to the NCSC at report@phishing.gov.uk so the impersonation can be investigated.
 Keep copies of everything — screenshots, email headers, and the full email — as evidence for your report.